 Nobu is set on some of the most valuable square footage in the world and maximizing space and efficiency was a top priority.
 Design within the building envelope, parking lot, landscaping, and community areas, is a model of Japanese Shibui, a growing theme of Malibu design expressing aesthetically simple, subtle, and unobtrusive beauty.

 Located in Malibu, the Nobu Malibu architect “Studio PCH” had an intimate understanding of the expectations of the resident population, tourists, and culture.
 As Nobu’s lead design team, Studio PCH knew the invaluable role and impression bore by the streetscape.
 It must be a tightly packaged space of both function and beauty.
-The Nobu streetscape repeats the theme of Shibui and enhances the idea of a standard landscape median with the integration of the Modular Wetland System Linear (MWS-L).
-Accredited with Washington State’s Department of Ecology approval, the MWS-L is a stormwater bio-filter uniquely designed to replicate natural processes to remove a variety of pollutants from stormwater runoff.
-Some of those pollutants include fine TSS, bacteria, oils & grease, heavy metals and harmful nutrients like nitrate and phosphorus – that are known to overwhelm oxygen levels and devastate fish populations.
-The MWS-L is pre-fabricated for cost-effective installation, and it incorporates screening, hydrodynamic separation, sorbtive media filtration, and bioretention into a single system.
+The Nobu streetscape repeats the theme of Shibui and enhances the idea of a standard landscape median with the integration of the Modular Wetlands System Linear (MWS Linear).
+Accredited with Washington State’s Department of Ecology approval, the MWS Linear is a stormwater bio-filter uniquely designed to replicate natural processes to remove a variety of pollutants from stormwater runoff.
+Some of those pollutants include fine Total Suspended Solids (TSS), bacteria, oils & grease, heavy metals and harmful nutrients like nitrate and phosphorus – that are known to overwhelm oxygen levels and devastate fish populations.
+The MWS Linear is pre-fabricated for cost-effective installation, and it incorporates screening, hydrodynamic separation, sorbtive media filtration, and bioretention into a single system.

 “Clean water is everyone’s business.
 Protecting water quality and ensuring all projects comply with regulations established to prevent environmental degradation are top priorities for the City of Malibu.
 Studies have shown that urban and storm water runoff is the leading contributor of pollutants to waterways.
 The United States Environmental Protection Agency (EPA) has determined that nationwide, storm water is a leading source of water pollution.
 Storm water and urban runoff carry pollutants including oil, dirt/sediment, animal waste containing bacteria, and chemicals such as pesticides, and fertilizers directly to our local streams and Santa Monica Bay, where they can degrade water quality.”